Pediatric Transitions of Care

 Six prototypes were experimented and gathered data.
 One prototype was very successful and utilized in a project around College students transitions.
 Presented recommendations of step, stretch, leap concepts to Children’s Center leadership for consideration of funding and implementation.

-- “My pediatric provider was like an uncle to me, and then he was just gone…” Patients and parents form deep relationships with their pediatric care team, leaving them is a big deal.
-We should not underestimate the relationship families have with a doctor who has cared for their child during the most difficult times and the impact it can have to be cut off from that supportive relationship.
+“My pediatric provider was like an uncle to me, and then he was just gone…” Patients and parents form deep relationships with their pediatric care team, leaving them is a big deal.
+We should not underestimate the relationship families have with a doctor who has cared for their child during their most difficult times and the impact it can have to be cut off from that supportive relationship.

-- Relationship with Care Team - The tighter the bond with the pediatric care team the harder it will be to transfer.
-If a high relationship then more focus needs to be on building the relationship with the adult provider and not cutting ties with pediatric team.
+Relationship with Care Team - The tighter the bond with the pediatric care team the harder it will be to transfer.
+If a high relationship, then more focus needs to be on building the relationship with the adult provider and not cutting ties with pediatric team.

 We formed smaller project teams of nurses and providers to create prototypes to test out in their departments.
 Each project team went through a workshop to co-create a final prototype together.
 Prototype concepts focused on:

-1.) how to assess the current knowledge of patient
+Assessing the current knowledge of patient

-Experiment 1 - Conversation Tools:
+Experiment 1 - CONVERSATION Tools:

 What: Three different conversation tools used with seven patients.

 Why: Care Teams struggle to get teenagers to open up and talk using traditional interviewing techniques.
-After observing appointments we created three different tools for the social worker to try out.
+After observing appointments, we created three different tools for the social worker to try out.

 Outcome: The tools were productive in sparking conversation among all the patients addressing topics such as dorm room needs, safety in college, mental health concerns and condition questions that had not been discussed in previous appointments.